Ranking Quesadillas at Chipotle From Worst to Best

-A Chipotle steak quesadilla is made from their grilled steak and Monterey Jack cheese pressed together between a folded flour tortilla until the cheese is melted and the tortilla is crispy.
+A Chipotle steak quesadilla is made from their grilled steak and Monterey Jack cheese and is pressed together between a folded flour tortilla until the cheese is melted and the tortilla is crispy.

 Steak quesadillas are 800 calories and cost $9.95 to $12.65, depending on the location.

-They are one of the most expensive quesadillas on Chipotle’s menu but are worth it!
+They are one of the most expensive quesadillas on Chipotle’s menu but they are worth it!

 Chipotle’s quesadillas are a delicious menu item available for online ordering only.